DarkAssassin23/IP_Validation/README.md

 Enter the network: 128.167.192.0/18
 That IP is not in the network

-Would you like to test another (y/n)? y
+Would you like to check another (y/n)? y
 Enter an IP address: 45.62.44.130
 Enter the network: 45.62.0.0/16
 That IP is in the network

-Would you like to test another (y/n)? n
+Would you like to check another (y/n)? n
 Goodbye
 ```